Aftercare

 Cling wrap and moisturiser

-• keep cling wrap on for 1-2 hours, or until you’re at a clean sink to wash it. you don’t need to wrap it again
+• keep the cling wrap on for 1-2 hours, or until you’re at a clean sink to wash it. don’t wrap it again - let it get some air.

-• avoid submerging the tattoo in water for 2 weeks (no baths/oceans/lakes/pools/puddles)
+• avoid submerging the tattoo in water for 2-3 weeks (no baths, oceans, lakes, pools, hot springs, etc). showering is fine.

-• avoid scratching / picking / rubbing / excessive friction
+• avoid scratching / picking / rubbing / friction. leave any scabs alone and let them heal in their own time.

 • after 3 weeks, sunscreen is your friend. apply regularly on the tattoo to prevent colours fading long term.